Skip to content

 Hero Call To Action Image Right

-Looking at the interface expected by a component will help you understand what props you need to pass to it.
+Looking at the interface expected by a component will help you understand what props you need to pass into it.

 In this step, we have: